The Fat Duck

 The Fat Duck is a fine dining restaurant in Bray, Berkshire, England, owned by the chef Heston Blumenthal.
 Housed in a 16th-century building, the Fat Duck opened on 16 August 1995.
-Although it originally served food similar to a French bistro, it soon acquired a reputation for precision and invention, and has been at the forefront of many modern culinary developments, such as food pairing, flavour encapsulation and multi-sensory cooking.
+Although it originally served food similar to a French bistro, it soon acquired a reputation for precision and innovation, and has been at the forefront of many modern culinary developments, such as food pairing, flavour encapsulation and multi-sensory cooking.

 The number of staff in the kitchen increased from four when the Fat Duck first opened to 42, resulting in a ratio of one kitchen staff member per customer.
 The Fat Duck gained its first Michelin star in 1999, its second in 2002 and its third in 2004, making it one of eight restaurants in the United Kingdom to earn three Michelin stars.
-It lost its three stars in 2016, as it was under renovation, preventing it from being open for assessment.
-It regained all three stars in the following year.
+In 2005, the World's 50 Best Restaurants named the Fat Duck the best restaurant in the world.
+It lost its stars in 2016 when it closed for renovation, but regained all three the following year.

-The Fat Duck is known for its fourteen-course tasting menu featuring dishes such as nitro-scrambled egg and bacon ice cream, an Alice in Wonderland-inspired mock turtle soup involving a bouillon packet made up to look like a fob watch dissolved in tea, and a dish called Sound of the Sea which includes an audio element.
+The Fat Duck is known for its tasting menu featuring dishes such as nitro-scrambled egg and bacon ice cream, an Alice in Wonderland-inspired mock turtle soup involving a bouillon packet made up to look like a fob watch dissolved in tea, and a dish called Sound of the Sea which includes an audio element.
 It has an associated laboratory where Blumenthal and his team develop new dish concepts.
 In 2009, the Fat Duck suffered from the largest norovirus outbreak ever documented at a restaurant, with more than 400 diners falling ill.

-Description

-The Fat Duck is located on the high street of Bray, Berkshire.
-The owner, Heston Blumenthal, has owned the premises since it opened at the location in 1995.
-It is not the only Michelin three-star restaurant in Bray, the other being Michel Roux's restaurant the Waterside Inn.
-As of 2022, it is one of eight restaurants in the United Kingdom with three Michelin stars.